 The FITS Image Grader is a handy utility designed to perform a focus quality analysis and assign relative grading metrics to your sub-frames.
-Simply select the FITS files you want to grade, click "Grade" and FITS Image Grader will calculate "whole-image" Half Flux Radius (HFR) in order to determine the image's relative focus (lower values are better), Number of Stars found and finally a proprietary "Score" that takes both HFR and Number of Stars into account to provide a single metric (higher is better).
+Simply select the FITS files you want to grade, click "Grade" and the FITS Image Grader will calculate "whole-image" Half Flux Radius (HFR) in order to determine an image's relative focus (lower values are better), Number of Stars found and finally a proprietary "Score" that takes both HFR and Number of Stars into account to provide a single metric (higher is better).

 What FITS Image Grader is not:

 The image grader tool is not an absolute measure of a your images... it grades images relative to one another.
 This means that if all of your images are consistently and badly out of focus then your images will all likely have around the same HFR and bad images will have good scores (which is less than helpful).
 You will need at least one image that is of decent quality in order for images of lesser quality to stand out.